nicholas22/jpropel-light/README.markdown

     // check if all elements are present boolean itsTrue = "abcdef".containsAll(new String[] {"bc", "cd"}, StringComparison.Ordinal);`

-There are too many utilities to cover here, around the areas of reflection, XML, conversions (e.g. binary, octal, hex, decimal, base64, etc.), character escaping, hashing, strings, etc. Have a look at the `propel.core.utils.*` package for more.
+There are too many utilities to cover here, around the areas of reflection, XML, conversions (e.g. binary, octal, hex, decimal, base64, etc.), character escaping, hashing, strings, etc. Have a look at the [propel.core.utils.*](https://github.com/nicholas22/jpropel-light/tree/master/src/propel/core/utils) package for more.
+For more examples also see [the JPropel changelog (https://github.com/nicholas22/jpropel)

 ## JPropel